irfanalamt/sentient-node-blog/posts/pigeon-maps.md

 It's no wonder that pigeons have been used for **espionage** purposes during both World Wars.
 Their incredible sense of direction and cognitive skills make them the perfect secret agents.

-So next time you see a pigeon, take a moment to appreciate their impressive navigation skills and ⚡perhaps even give them a nod of respect for their covert operations in the past.
+⚡So take a moment to appreciate their impressive navigation skills and perhaps even give them a nod of respect for their covert operations in the past.